-- 3.4.1.
-A Large Enterprise is required to comply with all the Priority Elements; - 3.4.2.
+3.4.1.
+A Large Enterprise is required to comply with all the Priority Elements;

+3.4.2.
 A Qualifying Small Enterprise is required to comply with Ownership as a compulsory element, and either Skills Development or Enterprise and Supplier Development.

-Applicable area Sub- Minimum Requirement Generic QSE Ownership Net Equity 40% 4 4 Skill Development Total Weighting 40% 7.6 6.8 Enterprise & Preferential Procurement 40% 9.6 10 Supplier Development Supplier Development 40% 4 2 Enterprise Development 40% 2 2
+Applicable Sub- Generic QSE area Minimum Requirement Property Owning companies All other companies Ownership Net Equity 40% 3.2 4 4 Skills Development Total Weighting 40% 7.6 6.8 Enterprise & Preferential Procurement 40% 9.6 10 Supplier Development Supplier Development 40% 4 2 Enterprise Development 40% 2 2